surniaulula/wpsso/readme.txt

 		* No Description Text
 	* Removed options under the SSO &gt; Advanced Settings &gt; Content Text tab:
 		* Term Title Prefix
+	* When creating a new post/page the Document SSO metabox will now show a "Save a draft or publish to display these options" message in all tabs.
 * **Bugfixes**
 	* None.
 * **Developer Notes**